Honey

 Honey is produced by bees from collecting nectar from flowers, processing it in their bodies, and then storing it in honeycombs.
 The honeybees then use enzymes to convert the nectar into honey through the evaporation of excess water content.
 Beekeepers harvest honey by removing the honeycombs from the hives and extracting honey using centrifuges or other methods.
 Beekeepers extract the honey from the hive and process it into either raw or processed honey for consumption.
 This process does not necessarily involve animal cruelty, but it may depend on the practices of individual beekeepers.
 Overall, honey is an animal-derived food, and production relies heavily on the work of commercial honeybees and their natural process of collecting and converting nectar into sweet and delicious honey.

-Bees & Animal Exploitation
+Bees & animal exploitation

 While beekeepers may argue that bees are not harmed during the process, animal rights activists argue that bees are exploited for their honey.
 Bees are forced to work their whole lives, and in some cases, are replaced with artificial insemination to increase honey production.
 Additionally, commercial honey production can contribute to the declining population of wild bees and colony collapse disorder.
 Some vegans choose to avoid honey due to animal exploitation concerns, while others may consume it in moderation as a personal choice.